 Have the DNS name server addresses and the default gateway for the new IP address, and any static IP address on hand to prevent lost communication with the server.
 You have only 60 seconds to change and test these network settings before they revert back to the current settings, for example back to DHCP assigned if moving from DHCP to a static IP.

 Back up your system to preserve your data and system settings.

 As a precaution, grab a screenshot of your current settings in the Global Configuration widget.

-If your network changes result in lost communication with the network and you need to return to the DHCP configuration you had before, you can refer to this information to restore communication with your server.
-Lost communicatation could require you to reconfigure your network settings using the Console Setup Menu.
+If your network changes result in lost communication with the network and you need to return to the DHCP configuration, you can refer to this information to restore communication with your server.
+Lost communication could require you to reconfigure your network settings using the Console setup menu.

 To view a demonstration of this procedure see the tutorial video in the Managing Global Configuration article.

 To change an interface from using DHCP to a static IP address:

 Click on the interface on the Interfaces widget to open the Edit Interface configuration screen, turn off DHCP and add the new static IP.
 Click Apply.

 If you have only one active network interface the system protects your connection to the interface by displaying the Test Changes dialog.
 You have 60 seconds to test and save the change before the system discards the change and reverts back to the DHCP-configured IP address.

 a.
 Clear the checkmark from the DHCP checkbox.